- El Hierro

 Just outside the town of Güímar lies Chinguaro, an area of cultural interest due to its importance in a pre-historical context.
 The positioning of Chinguaro provided excellent visibility across the coastline for the Guanches, it was possible to watch over the coves incase of any unwanted sea-arrivals aiming to capture slaves.
 A cylindrical stone tower called El Taro was built and used as a look out.
 The tower can be visited today, however it has undergone a few modifications since the Guanches used it.
 This is also the area where the Mencey lived at specific times of the year due to fertile lands and its strategic positioning.

-Address: about 3km northeast of Güímar town centre, Camino del Taro, 38580 Güímar, Tenerife island
+Where: about 3km northeast of Güímar town centre, Camino del Taro, 38580 Güímar, Tenerife island.

-One can visit the Museum of Casa Chacona located inside the Ethnographic park, Piramides de Güímar (see above)
+One can visit the Museum of Casa Chacona located inside the Ethnographic park, Piramides de Güímar.
+See Sights section for more details.

 Municipal swimming pool and sport centre